 - Slowed breathing

 Long-Term Heroin Effects on the Body

 As heroin is abused more and more, your body takes a beating from the abuse, leading to worsening health problems.
 Some of the long-term effects of heroin on the body include:

 - Possible infections of heart valves

-While heroin affects the body is many ways that cannot be seen, it even leads to significant, negative changes in your appearance:
+While heroin affects the body is many ways that cannot be seen, it even leads to significant, negative changes in your physical appearance: